PaulAbloescher/ArchitectureTests-Demo/Slides/20230123_Architecture_Tests.md

 ## When not to use?
 - Usefulness depends on the context
-- May be hard to add to legacy projects
+- Can be hard to add afterwards (legacy applications, ...)
 - Some architectures may be hard to test => vertical slice architecture
-- No silver bullet

 ## Available rules